TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Mail/Index.rst

         ->assign('mySecretIngredient', 'Tomato and TypoScript');
     GeneralUtility::makeInstance(MailerInterface::class)->send($email);

+..  versionchanged:: 12.1
+    Until TYPO3 v12.0 the :php:`\TYPO3\CMS\Core\Mail\Mailer` class
+    implementation has to be retrieved/injected to send an email.
+Since TYPO3 v12.1 it is recommended to use :php:`\TYPO3\CMS\Core\Mail\MailerInterface` instead to be able to use :ref:`custom mailer implementations
+    <register-custom-mailer>`.

 A file :file:`TipsAndTricks.html` must exist in one of the paths defined in :php:`$GLOBALS['TYPO3_CONF_VARS']['MAIL']['templateRootPaths']` for sending the